-- (a) Introduce or identify themselves and state the reason for a contact as soon as practicable unless providing the information could compromise officer or public safety. - (b) Attempt to answer questions the person may have regarding the contact, including relevant referrals to other agencies when appropriate. - (c) Explain the reason for the contact if it is determined the reasonable suspicion was unfounded. - (d) When requested, provide their name and badge number and identify this department during routine stops.
-Officers should provide a business card when possible. - (e) When requested, officers should inform a member of the public of the process to file a misconduct complaint for bias-based policing against a member of the Department, and that bias-based policing complaints may be made by calling the Attorney General's office (Minn.
+- (a) Introduce or identify themselves and state the reason for a contact as soon as practicable unless providing the information could compromise officer or public safety. - (b) Attempt to answer questions the person may have regarding the contact, including relevant referrals to other agencies when appropriate. - (c) Explain the reason for the contact if it is determined the reasonable suspicion was unfounded. - (d) When requested, provide their name and badge number and identify this department during routine stops. - (e) When requested, officers should inform a member of the public of the process to file a misconduct complaint for bias-based policing against a member of the Department, and that bias-based policing complaints may be made by calling the Attorney General's office (Minn.
 Stat. § 626.9514).